Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Bundles of pseudodifferential operators

-satisfying the cocycle condition, where $\PGL(\cF^\bbC(Z;V))$ acts on $\Psi^{\bbZ}(Z;V)$ via the adjoint action.
 The principal bundle, ${\bf F},$ associated to $\bfPsi^\bbZ,$ is modelled on the Fr\'echet Lie group of projective invertible Fourier integral operators, $\PGL(\cF^\bbC(Z;V)),$ formed from the algebra of Fourier integral operators of complex order on $Z$ with coefficients in the complex vector bundle $V$ discussed above.

 \begin{proposition} The structure group of any filtered bundle of pseudodifferential algebras can be reduced to the Fr\'echet group $\PGL(\cF^0(Z;V))$ corresponding to invertible elements in the algebra of Fourier integral operators of order $0$ rather than general complex order. \end{proposition}